Gauri Karnik

-Gauri Karnik (born 20 December 1977) is a Hindi and Marathi film actress.
+Gauri Karnik is a Hindi and Marathi film actress.
 She is best known for her acting in Sur in 2002.

 Personal life

 Karnik is married to filmmaker Sarim Momin since 2010 and lives in Mumbai.

 Career

-Acting

 She started her career by doing acting in the episodes of Rishtey like "Khel Khel Mein" which was aired on Zee TV during 1999-2001.
 Gauri Karnik acted in several Hindi films.
 The best known so far is Sur – The Melody of Life in 2002.
 In 2009 she acted last in a Kannada language film Karanji.